 Early concerns over security and data sovereignty have largely been addressed by the big three public cloud vendors: Amazon Web Service (AWS), Microsoft Azure and Google Cloud Platform, with only the most heavily regulated businesses lagging behind in terms of adoption.

-This has fuelled a crowded infrastructure-as-a service (IaaS) market, worth a total of $30 billion in 2017, according to Gartner's most recent statistics, which project the market will reach $53 billion by 2019.
+This has fuelled a crowded infrastructure as a service (IaaS) market, worth a total of $23.6 billion in 2017, up from $18.2 billion in 2016 according to research firm Gartner's August 2018 figures.

 Features and services